 Use fresh strawberries if possible for this recipe.
 They will give the popsicles more flavour.

-Use high-quality coconut yogurt or a creamy delicious popsicle.
+Use high-quality coconut yogurt for a creamy delicious popsicle.

-If the yogurt you use is unsweetened, add 1-2 tbsp of agave syrup to the yogurt to sweeten.
+If the yogurt you use is unsweetened, add 1-2 tbsp of agave or maple syrup to the yogurt to sweeten.